aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/using-parallelism-compress-files/_index.md

 ## Introduction

 If you need to **zip multiple files c#** quickly and efficiently, leveraging parallel processing is the way to go.
 In modern .NET applications, creating large zip archives can become a bottleneck—especially when dealing with dozens or hundreds of files.
 Aspose.Zip for .NET removes that pain point by offering built‑in **parallel zip compression** that spreads the work across all available CPU cores.
-In this tutorial we’ll walk through the entire process: from setting up the environment to saving a zip archive with parallelism enabled.
+In this tutorial we’ll walk through the entire process: from setting up the environment to saving a zip archive with parallelism enabled, and we’ll also show you how to **create zip archive c#** that runs smoothly on .NET Core.

 ## Quick Answers
 - **What is parallel zip compression?** It compresses several files at the same time, using multiple threads to cut overall processing time.